-- Send out samples to other local businesses, bloggers, and influencers.
-Influencers are incredibly powerful in the age of social media, and if you’re launching a product online, a single mention or a review could make a huge difference to sales figures and follower numbers.
+Send out samples to other local businesses, bloggers, and influencers.
+Influencers are incredibly powerful in the age of social media.
+If you’re launching a product online, a single mention or a review could make a huge difference to sales figures and follower numbers.

-- Build up to the launch and get people excited.
-If you’re posting online, for example, you could share short clips with a glimpse of the product and gradually release longer videos as the date looms.
+Build up to the launch and get people excited.
+If you promote online you could share short clips with a glimpse of the product and gradually release longer videos as the date looms.

 How to go to market

 Every business is unique, and although there will be similarities in the product launch plan, it’s wise to tailor your strategy.
 If you’re ready to go, and you’ve completed all the relevant testing and market research phases, the next step is to actually get your product to market.

 Decide who is going to sell the new product.
 Do you own a store, or are you opening a shop?
 Do you plan to sell your product on your website?
 Are you looking for buyers to stock your product in physical or online stores?
 Do you hope to get your product on websites that offer a platform for merchants, for example, Amazon?

 Your answers to these questions will shape the way you approach getting your product to market.
 If your site is up and running, and you’ve got everything in place, you’ll be able to start trading as soon as the product is ready.

 If you’re approaching buyers from major retailers, set up meetings, practise pitching, and make sure you have a polished, watertight presentation.
 Inject originality, energy, and enthusiasm, and make sure you have the facts and figures to hand.
 Be prepared to negotiate on numbers and go into the meeting with an idea of the sums you’re looking for and the discounts you’re willing to offer for bulk purchases.